edmaputra/cpwarehouse/WAREHOUSE_SERVICE_PLAN.md

 **Key Design Decisions**:
 - Use Lombok for boilerplate reduction (@Data, @Builder, @NoArgsConstructor, @AllArgsConstructor)
-- Use JPA annotations (@Entity, @Table, @Id, @GeneratedValue)
+- Use Spring Data MongoDB annotations (@Document, @Id, @Indexed, @DBRef)
+- Use `String` with ObjectId for `_id` fields or use `ObjectId` type directly
-- Implement soft delete using `is_active` flag where applicable
+- Implement soft delete using `isActive` flag where applicable
-- Add @PreUpdate annotation for automatic `updated_at` timestamp updates
-- Use @JsonIgnore for bidirectional relationships to avoid serialization issues
+- Use `Long` type for timestamp fields (`createdAt`, `updatedAt`, `lastRestockedAt`) to store Epoch time in milliseconds
+- Manually manage timestamps using `System.currentTimeMillis()` or use lifecycle callbacks
+- Use `@DBRef` for document references (optional, can use manual reference with String IDs)
+- Consider embedded documents vs references based on access patterns

 ### 2.2 DTOs (Data Transfer Objects)